 DRS was developed to help both individuals and organizations resolve problems resulting from conflict or a dispute before relationships are irreversibly damaged, or a threat of legal action is pursued.
 Our objective is straightforward:

-“To offer an alternative choice for resolving conflict and disputes in order to affect their peaceful, efficient and enduring resolution; and to provide training programs that inspire participants to live happier lives, and that encourage a more consciously civil society.”
+“To offer an alternative choice for resolving conflict and disputes in order to affect their peaceful, efficient and enduring resolution; and to provide training programs that inspire participants to live happier, and encourage a more consciously civil society.”

 Conflict and disputes are a natural part of our lives.
 They happen because there are differences between us; our background, experiences and communications styles to name only a few.

 DRS associates are Kansas Supreme Court approved mediators with a history of successfully negotiating hundreds of agreements in both private and court referred cases.
 We are mediators not attorneys; trained to resolve conflict.

 The various forms of Alternative Dispute Resolution (ADR) that DRS provides are widely accepted and highly-effective processes for resolving many types of conflict and disputes.
 Although independent providers do exist they can be difficult to connect with unless you are court ordered into the process.

 We use non-adversarial methods for resolving matters quickly, confidentially and without the financial and emotional cost of legal action.

 Constructive communications and the latitude to be creative when developing solutions allow for compassion and understanding by the parties – rather than insuring continued animosities and resentments that result in the “winner-take-all” environment of court.

 With mediation, the parties involved remain in complete control of the outcome of the settlement or agreement.
 While the mediator facilitates the discussion and helps the parties arrive at a solution, he or she doesn’t “take sides,” and assists in the negotiations only as much as the parties allow.